 Intellectual Property (IP)

 Intellectual Property (IP) refers to creations of the mind, such as inventions; literary and artistic works; designs; and symbols, and names and images used in commerce.
-IP may be protected in law by way of trademarks and copyright, once they take a tangible form.
+IP may be protected in law by way of trade marks, copyright, Protected Olympic insignia and major sporting events indicia and images once they take a tangible form.

 More information about intellectual property can be found via the following organisations’ webpages: